Life and Death: Twilight Reimagined: Plot

 The seemingly perfect state of their relationship is thrown into chaos when another vampire coven sweeps into Forks and Joss, a sadistic tracker vampire, decides that she wants to hunt Beau for sport.
 Edythe's family plans to distract the tracker by splitting up Beau and Edythe, and Beau is sent to hide in a hotel in Phoenix.
 Beau then gets a phone call from Joss in which she says that she has his mother, and Beau is forced to give himself up to Joss at an old ballet studio near his mother's house.
 Upon meeting her, Beau discovers his mother wasn't at the dance studio and was safe all along.
 Joss attacks Beau, but Edythe, along with the rest of the Cullen family, rescue Beau before Joss can kill him.
 Unfortunately, Joss has already bitten him and the venom has spread too far into his system, resulting in Beau becoming a vampire.
 The Cullens fake Beau's death for his privacy, and he continues his relationship with Edythe and they get engaged.

 Sometime later, the Quileute wolves confront the Cullens, believing them responsible for Beau's death.
 Beau and the Cullens manage to convince the wolves to believe the truth after a conversation with tribal elder Bonnie Black.
-When the wind blows Bonnie's scent to Beau, he manages to stay in control of himself, much to Edythe and Carine's surprise.
+When the wind blows Bonnie's scent to Beau, he manages to stay in control of himself, much to the surprise of Edythe and her mother Carine.
 With everything resolved, Beau and Edythe are free to enjoy their love together "forever" and get married in the future.